 I grew up in a conservative evangelical group in an area of the USA where evangelicals were a minority.
 The primary religious group was one that was formal and ritualistic.
 In this group, the people tended to only say rote (memorized) prayers.
 Of course, as evangelicals we only said personal, informal prayers sharing our hearts with the Lord, and we looked down upon the rote prayers.
 That was “vain babbling” or “meaningless repetition” (Matthew 6:7)!

 Well, my opinions have changed over the years.
-I think there are pros and cons to either way of praying, and I think a mixture of personal prayers and reciting prayers may be the best.
+I think there are pros and cons to either way of praying, and a mixture of personal prayers and reciting prayers may be the best.
 Yes, reciting a prayer can indeed be nothing but meaningless repetition but…it can also be very meaningful!

-A prayer may put into words something we were unable to express.
+A recited prayer may put into words something we were unable to express.
 Words can fail us for a variety of reasons.
 A prayer may say something we should admit or express, but are unwilling to do so.
 Our hearts can deceive us and we can be self-centered.
 A prayer may remind us of critical Christian beliefs and keep us focused.

 The first time I was awoken to this was when I got a Christian book about dealing with the “prodigal” in your life.
-It was a practical book, and also contained prayers you could say for the prodigal.
-These prayers were amazing, and expressed things that I’d wanted to pray but the words just did not come to me.
-I was so thankful for these prayers and began to pray them.
+It was a practical book, and contained prayers you could say for the prodigal.
+These prayers were amazing, and expressed things that I’d wanted to pray but the words did not come to me.
+I was thankful for these prayers and began to pray them.

 From time to time since then, I’ve come across other prayers that I like, and I have a couple of them written in the front of my Bible.